Most of us use a moisturizer, but how do you know which one to choose?

 - If you are looking for the perfect Alchimie Forever facial moisturizer to incorporate in your routine, here are your three choices:

-- For sensitive, sensitized, irritated skin types: Kantic Calming cream, morning (under the Protective day cream) and evening.
+- For sensitive, sensitized, irritated skin types: Kantic Calming Cream, morning (under the Protective Day Cream SPF23) and evening.

-- For dry, dehydrated, more mature skin types: Kantic+ Nourishing cream with red clover extract to stimulate collagen product, morning (under the Protective day cream) and evening.
+- For dry, dehydrated, more mature skin types: Kantic+ Nourishing Cream with red clover extract to stimulate collagen product, morning (under the Protective Day Cream SPF23) and evening.

 Learn more about adjusting your skin care or the seasons by watching Ada's video on Which Moisturizer is Right for You.